a close up of a computer screen with a triangle pattern

 6 Main Benefits of Hiring International Remote Workers

 Hiring international employees has several benefits.
-Here are some of the most relevant to employers' bottom lines.
+Here are some of the most relevant to your bottom line.

 When hiring across borders, companies benefit from having access to a much larger talent pool of qualified professionals.
-By tapping into global markets, organizations can find the right candidate with the specifications needed.
+By tapping into global markets, you can find the right candidate with the necessary qualifications.

-Furthermore, by broadening their search criteria beyond local geography and language barriers, businesses can also discover new areas of expertise that may have been previously unavailable or overlooked.
+Furthermore, by broadening your search criteria beyond local geography and language barriers, you can also discover new areas of expertise that may have been previously unavailable or overlooked.

 Having a multicultural workforce is great for branding and attracting future candidates.
-Working with people from different countries can create a vibrant and stimulating work environment, bringing in fresh perspectives that may not have been available before.
+Working with people from different countries can create a vibrant and stimulating work environment, helping you develop your employer brand.

 3. You’ll always be on time

-Tapping into the global workforce grants you access to talented professionals in other parts of the world, and the different time zones can be a huge advantage.
-For instance, if you need an employee covering working hours on other continents, you may hire a remote foreign worker.
+Tapping into the global workforce lets you employ talented professionals in other parts of the world.
+Having such a presence across different time zones can be a huge advantage.
+For instance, if you need an employee covering certain working hours on other continents, you can hire a remote foreign worker close to that region.

-Alternatively, if you prefer someone who works closely with your own timezone, then hiring a remote foreign employee from Latin America may be ideal for your needs.
-Clearly, there are many reasons your company should learn how to hire remote foreign workers!
+Alternatively, if you prefer working with someone close to your own time zone, then hiring remote foreign workers from Latin America (LatAm) may be ideal for your needs.

-One of the major benefits of hiring remote foreign workers is that salaries are often lower than those for domestic employees due to the cost of living.
-Depending on the country, the cost of living may be significantly lower than what it would be in a developed Western nation.
+One of the major benefits of hiring remote foreign workers is that their salary expectations are often lower than those of domestic employees due to their lower cost of living.
+Depending on the country, living costs can be significantly less than in the US.

-Companies can take advantage of these cost savings by investing in a talented foreign workforce and reallocating their resources to other areas such as marketing, product development, or customer service.
+You can take advantage of these cost savings by investing in a talented foreign workforce while reallocating resources to other areas, such as marketing, product development, or customer service.

 5. Diverse work culture and new perspectives

-When hiring remote foreign employees, it is important to understand the nuances in work culture per region worldwide.
-Depending on your potential worker's location, their values and behaviors may differ from your company culture.
+When hiring remote foreign employees, it is important to understand the nuances of work culture in different regions.
+Depending on your potential worker’s location, their values and behaviors may differ from your company culture.

-Those values, behaviors, and talents can bring a unique set of benefits to your work culture.
-Remote foreign employees have the potential to introduce different perspectives, skillsets, and cultural influences that may not be available from domestic staff.
+However, those values, behaviors, and abilities can bring a unique set of benefits to your work culture.
+Remote foreign employees have the potential to introduce different perspectives, skill sets, and cultural influences that may not be available from domestic staff.

-Hiring a remote worker who speaks different languages or has experience in different cultures can provide your organization with invaluable insight into how operations and communication may need to be adapted for certain markets or clientele.
+It can also provide your organization with invaluable insight into how operations and communication may need to be adapted for certain markets or clientele.

 Woman working remotely from her laptop and tablet